litebird/litebird_sim/docs/source/tutorial.rst

    (HWP);
 4. It sets the detectors to be simulated and allocates the TODs through the call to :meth:`.Simulation.create_observations`;
-5. It generates a pointing information matrix through the call to :meth:`.Simulation.compute_pointings`;
+5. It computes the quaternions needed to compute the actual pointings through the call to :meth:`.Simulation.prepare_pointings`;
 6. It produces a coverage map by setting to 1 all those pixels that are visited by the directions encoded in the pointing information matrix.
 To do this, it iterates over all the instances of the class :class:`.Observation` in the :class:`.Simulation` object.
 (In this simple example, there is only one :class:`.Observation`, but in more complex examples there can be many of them.)
+For each :class:`.Observation`, it uses the method :meth:`.Observation.get_pointings` to compute the pointing information for that observation.
 7. The objects that were read from IMO are properly listed in the report.